atul5021/CFL_Sem3/Practical_1/README.md

-Create python scripts to send encrypted message from sender and decrypt an message at receiver end.
+# Aim : Create python scripts to send encrypted message from sender and decrypt an message at receiver end.

-*** Output ***
+### Output